Home Warranty Dryer Coverage: What's Included and What's Not

 Does home warranty cover dryer vents?

 Routine dryer vent cleaning and maintenance are not covered under standard home warranty plans.
 Most providers treat vent cleaning as a homeowner maintenance obligation, not a covered repair.
-Some companies like American Home Shield offer vent cleaning as a separate paid service add-on.
+Some companies offer vent cleaning as a separate paid service add-on, which can help create a documented maintenance record.
 Damage to the ductwork from a covered mechanical failure may be handled differently, so review your policy's language carefully.

 Will a home warranty replace my dryer?

-Yes, replacement can be authorized — but only after a technician determines the dryer cannot be repaired.
+Yes, replacement can be authorized, but only after a technician determines the dryer cannot be repaired.
 Most providers require a diagnosis confirming the repair is not feasible before approving replacement.
-If approved, your payout will be subject to your plan's per-appliance cap, which typically ranges from $2,000 to $7,000 depending on your provider and plan tier.
+If approved, your payout will be subject to your plan's per-appliance cap, which in 2026 typically ranges from $2,000 on AHS ShieldGold up to $7,000 on First American's Premium plan.

 Is gas dryer coverage the same as electric dryer coverage?

 Core mechanical components like the motor, drive belt, drum, and control board are covered similarly for both types.
-The key difference is in the heat system — electric heating elements are standard covered components, while gas-specific parts like igniters, burners, and gas valves may be excluded or require an upgrade to a higher plan tier.
+Gas-specific parts inside the dryer (igniter, burner, gas valve) are usually covered as internal appliance components, while external gas supply lines and shutoff valves are typically excluded or fall under a separate systems plan.
 Always verify gas component coverage explicitly before purchasing a policy.

 What voids home warranty coverage on a dryer?